logicminds/bmclib/README.md

 - userpass: the password of the bmc user to add
 - force: force set the parameters during each puppet run

+## Status
+This module has been broken for a while, but since I didn't have time to maintain it stayed broken.
+With the most recent update the bmc provider now works great.
+So if you were using this before and it didn't work, git it a try now.
+As of now the bmcuser provider is still broken until I can find some free time.

 ##Limitations
 Works on *nix systems or whatever can run openipmi and ipmitool.